 Braille Institute sponsors National Programs that extend our reach across the county.
 The Braille Challenge, a literacy competition for the best and brightest visually impaired students in the country, and Special Collection, a program that delivers free books to blind youth have a national reach.
 New programs like Cane Quest are quickly growing.
-Finally, we offer a number of Digital Programs that provide service using mobile technology.

 All of these services are offered free of charge thanks to the support of our donors.